-If you’d like to volunteer to organize any of these trips, or a trip to one of your favorite places, email me at rborchelt [AT] gmail [DOT] com.
+If you’d like to volunteer to organize any of these trips, or a trip to one of your favorite places, email me at MDLepsOdes@gmail.com.
 Check back regularly for updates!
 And if you’re leading or know of dates for other lep activities, be sure to let me know.

 LepTreks are informal affairs, usually impromptu walks or hunts for a particular species or in a particular unusual habitat.
 They’re rather loosely organized by the person whose idea the trip is in the first place and may be more difficult terrain or access, or are a trip one of our members is making and for which s/he would be glad of company.
 If you’re going to be out in the field on short notice, let us know so we can tag along!

-Rules of the road: These aren’t collecting trips per se, but unless the regulations of where we are visiting don’t permit them participants are welcome to bring and carry nets for catch-and-release observation.
+Rules of the road: These aren’t collecting trips per se, but unless the regulations of where we are visiting don’t permit them participants are welcome to bring and carry nets for catch-and-release observation or scientific collecting.

 Rain dates: Unless noted otherwise, we don’t usually do rain dates.

 The field season usually begins in April (but a warm weekend in March might see us out looking for anglewings!) and ends in October (although 2011 had sulphurs flying well into December).
-And we could show up anywhere within 4-5 hours’ drive, although more likely we’ll stay within a 2-hour radius of Washington for most trips.
-The calendar, though, contains listings from throughout the mid-Atlantic.
+And we could show up anywhere within 4-5 hours’ drive; the calendar contains listings from throughout the mid-Atlantic.

 JUN 25 [NABA Count] NJ: Belleplain.
+This count has tallied between 38-52 species.
 Center = 2 miles sw of the town of Belleplain or 1/2 mile west of junction of Routes 347 and 679 (Mosslander Road).
 Count circle is partly in Cape May County and partly in Cumberland County and includes: CMBO’s Center in Goshen, Jakes Landing, Dennisville, Woodbine, Belleplain State Forest, western end of Tuckahoe River along Weatherby Road, abandoned cranberry bogs, s. corner of Peaslee WMA, e. corner of Bevan WMA, Port Elizabeth, Delaware Bay salt marshes between Dennis Creek and Bivalve/Port Norris, and the Maurice River from East Point to Laurel Lake.
 CONTACT: Teresa Knipper via cell phone at (609) 558-0582 or e-mail at email@example.com